SaneRelapse/PSHardening/README.md

 Make sure to backup your firewall before use.
 Consult a cyber security professional before implementing these scripts on your networks....

 Concerns regarding the License: License was created with the purpose to discourage boycotting products including software products based on Country of origin.
-Canada is the only known country currently implementing these practices.
+Canada, Denmark is the only known countrys currently implementing these practices.
 The license may be subject to change in the coming years depending on nation by nation conduct.